aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/aptos-client.md

 The [AptosClient](https://aptos-labs.github.io/ts-sdk-doc/classes/AptosClient.html) class is a component of the aptos SDK that enables developers to interact with the network through the use of REST APIs generated from an [OpenAPI](https://aptos-labs.github.io/ts-sdk-doc/) specification.

 The `AptosClient` is used to communicate with the Aptos REST API and handling of errors and exceptions.
 In addition, the `AptosClient` component supports submitting transactions in BCS format, which prepares and signs the raw transactions on the client-side.
-This method leverages the BCS Library and Transaction Builder for constructing the transaction payloads.
+This method leverages the BCS Library or Transaction Builder for constructing the transaction payloads.

 ### OpenAPI

 The [AptosClient](https://aptos-labs.github.io/ts-sdk-doc/classes/AptosClient.html) uses the [OpenAPI](https://aptos-labs.github.io/ts-sdk-doc/) specification to generate a set of classes that represent the various endpoints and operations of the Aptos REST API.

 `OpenAPI` is a specification for building and documenting RESTful APIs.
 It provides a standard format for describing the structure of an API, including the available endpoints, methods, input and output parameters.
-By using the OpenAPI specification, developers integrated with the aptos SDK can ensure that their APIs are consistent, well-documented, and easily integrated with other applications.
+By using the `OpenAPI` specification, developers integrated with the aptos SDK can ensure that their APIs are consistent, well-documented, and easily integrated with other applications.

 ### Usage

-To use the AptosClient class, you will need to create an instance of the AptosClient class and call the desired API method.
-The AptosClient object will handle the HTTP requests and responses and return the result to your application.
+To use the AptosClient class, you will need to create an instance of the `AptosClient` class and call the desired API method.
+The `AptosClient` object will handle the HTTP requests and responses and return the result to your application.

 ### Configuration

-Before using the AptosClient class, you will need to configure it with the necessary parameters.
+Before using the `AptosClient` class, you will need to configure it with the necessary parameters.
 These parameters may include the network endpoint URL, custom configuration, and any other required settings.
-You can configure the AptosClient class by passing in the necessary parameters when you initialize the client object.
+You can configure the `AptosClient` class by passing in the necessary parameters when you initialize the client object.

 ### Initialization

-To initialize the AptosClient class, you will need to pass in the necessary configuration parameters.
+To initialize the `AptosClient` class, you will need to pass in the necessary configuration parameters.
 Here is an example:

 ```js
 import { AptosClient } from "aptos";